 Demand

 The load in the RTP cases is evaluated by weather zone.
 The load in the reliability cases will be set per the methodology detailed in Planning Guide Section 3.1.7.
-A boundary threshold of 5% will be used to compare the SSWG load forecast with the ERCOT 90th percentile load forecast for all weather zones except for the Far West weather zone, where a boundary threshold of 7.5% will be used.
+A boundary threshold of 7.5% will be used to compare the SSWG load forecast with the ERCOT 90th percentile load forecast.
 All loads not identified as self-served load will be scaled to achieve the approved weather zone load levels.
 The minimum load cases will use the load from the SSWG minimum load base case unless ERCOT load review identifies the need for adjustment.

-The ERCOT load forecast for the 2013 weather year, plus self-serve load, will be used for the economic portion of the analysis.
-Economic analysis may be supplemented by sensitivities for the 2007, 2008, 2011, and 2015 weather years.
+The ERCOT load forecast for the <to be determined> weather year, plus self-serve load, will be used for the economic portion of the analysis.
+Economic analysis may be supplemented by sensitivities for the <to be determined> weather years.

 When loads are scaled outside of a study region, conforming loads will be scaled by the same percentage and the P/Q ratio at each load will be kept constant.